-6.B.1 Describe what the enterprise does to ensure that employees in own enterprise and other stakeholders, especially impacted workers and local communities have access to whistleblowin systems and grievance mechanisms when this is needed
+6.B.1 Describe what the enterprise does to ensure that employees and other stakeholders, especially impacted workers and local communities have access to whistleblowin systems and grievance mechanisms

 INTERNAL GRIEVANCE MECHANISM

 With 65 employees operating worldwide, it is important to us that all employees know who they can reach out to regarding any issues or complaints.
 Therefore, all offices and employees are informed about their associated HR representative.
 This representative can be contacted by employees regarding inquiries, complaints, and the sharing of information with company management.
 We value an open culture where employees are also welcome to contact other members of management if it is found necessary.